A-Skvortsov/ANN-Handwritten-Digit-Rec/README.md

 # ANN-Handwritten-Digit-rec

 A small artificial neural network (multi-layer perceptron) built from scratch.
 The ANN itself is a very general structure and can probably be used for a lot of things, here I train it with the task of handwritten digit recognition using the MNIST dataset from Keras.
-So far have achieved ~23\% accuracy on the test dataset.
-T^T
+So far have achieved 88.5% accuracy on 1000 examples of the test dataset.

 Characteristics:
 - Uses stochastic gradient descent (backprop after each training example)